5 ECTS credits / 135 hours of work

 |Language of instruction

-This course deals with the structure and properties of nuclei, nuclear forces, nuclear models, radioactivity, nuclear reactions, properties and interactions of fundamental particles, and unified theories of fundamental interactions.
+The structure and properties of nuclei, nuclear forces, nuclear models, radioactivity, nuclear reactions, properties and interactions of elementary particles.

 |Mode of delivery

 |Learning activities and teaching methods

 Lectures 32 h (of which 4 h can be reserved for 2 mid-term exams), 8 exercises (16 h), self-study 87 h